alallaqi/poc-strapi-chat/README.md

 - **Roles Permissions** - In the Strapi back-end make sure the following permissions are set:
   - `Authenticated`: Full permissions for content, site-config, design, footer, and upload - this should reviewed and fine tuned for production environments.
   - `Public`: Read access content, site-config, design, footer.
-- **Python 3.12** - Make sure Python 3.12 is installed in your system.
-The agent has not been tested with different versions and might not run correctly.
+- **Python 3.12** - The agent has been tested only with Python 3.12 on a Windows 11 machine.
+Even if other OS and Python versions should be supported as well, they have not been tested.

 ### 2. Dependencies